MikeRow/BananoPHP/README.md

 ## A clarification about the huge integers

-Nano uses huge integers to represent even a tiny amount (1 nano is 10^24 raw), but PHP supports much lower integers.
+Nano uses huge integers to represent even a tiny amount (1 nano is 10^24 raw), but PHP supports much lower integers

 If you need to perform arithmetic operations directly with the raw amounts, I suggest the [GMP library](https://www.php.net/manual/en/book.gmp.php)